 Until WW II only women wore a wedding ring in Europe and America.
 When the husbands have to leave their home and their wife to fight for freedom, they start to wear their wedding rings as a symbol of love.
 It was not sure that they would return home.
 And with the ring, they carried something from their wife with them.
 Now it is custom that both partners wear a wedding ring.

+There is a bit of controversy about on which hand you should wear your wedding ring.
 A lot of people think that it is more practical to wear a wedding ring on the left.
 You shake hands with your right hand and most of the people are right-handed, so the left hand is less used.
 That saves the ring from damage and your hand without a ring survives a firm handshake.

 The material of the wedding ring